-Power, Speed, Force, Strength What is More Important?
+Power, Speed, Force, Strength - Which Is More Important?

-Power, Speed, Force, Strength are all important for athletic performance in every athlete from every different sport.
-Their individual needs alongside the sport needs are required to be assessed to establish the correct strength and conditioning programme for that individual.
+Power, speed, force and strength are all critical for athletic performance, in every athlete from every different sport.
+However their individual needs, alongside the sport needs, need to be assessed to establish the correct strength and conditioning programme for that particular individual.

 This article looks at one of those components “Rate of Force Development” and attempts to put it into perspective against another very import factor for most athletes, the strength component.

 The rate of force development (RFD) is a measure of explosive strength, or quite simply how fast an athlete can develop force.
 Therefore the ‘rate’ of ‘force development’ in physiology terms is the speed at which the contractile elements of the muscle can develop force.
 Therefore, improving an athlete’s RFD may make them more explosive as they can create larger forces in a shorter period of time and so an athlete that can develop a greater RFD may improve their sporting performance.